Title 915 | Chapter 002 | Regulation 010

 (1)

 To renew a registry identification card, an applicant shall use the registry identification card renewal application form prescribed by the cabinet that contains the items required by Section 2 of this administrative regulation.
 The renewal application shall be made available through the Web site for the Kentucky Medical Cannabis Program, https://kymedcan.ky.gov.
-An applicant shall submit a registry identification card renewal application to the cabinet in the manner prescribed by the application instructions.
+An applicant shall submit a registry identification card renewal application to the cabinet in the manner prescribed by the application instructions and this administrative regulation.

 (2)

-A registered qualified patient applying to renew a registry identification card shall submit to the cabinet a written certification issued by a medicinal cannabis practitioner to the patient within sixty (60)ninety (90) calendar days immediately preceding the date of the renewal application submission.
+A registered qualified patient applying to renew a registry identification card shall submit to the cabinet a written certification issued by a medicinal cannabis practitioner to the patient within sixty (60) calendar days immediately preceding the date of the renewal application submission.

 (3)